Oliz888/Voting_Consensus_Detection/README.md

 ## Project’s anticipated challenge
 The research may encounter the problem of interpretation of variables in the dataset, and self-learning of algorithms: such as PCA and Leiden graphs, UMAP, etc.

+The research may encounter the problem of interpretation of variables in the dataset, and self-learning of algorithms: such as PCA and Leiden graphs, UMAP, etc.